Undergraduate Admissions: Transfer Students

 honor societies and Leadership development clubs.

-CO-OPS & INTERNSHIPS: All Clarkson students have a professional experience before graduation.
-For the majority of students, this means a co-op or internship with a top company in their industry of interest.
+CO-OPS & INTERNSHIPS: Incoming transfer students will be required to complete some type of professional experience and for the majority of students, this means a co-op or internship with a top company in their industry of interest.

-GLOBAL/OFF-CAMPUS EXPERIENCES: 55 partner institutions in 29 countries plus three U.S. experiences: Trudeau Biomedical Scholars Semester; Adirondack Semester; Washington D.C.
+GLOBAL/OFF-CAMPUS EXPERIENCES: 50+ partner institutions in nearly 30 countries plus three U.S. experiences: Trudeau Biomedical Scholars Semester; Adirondack Semester; Washington D.C.
 Semester; several Clarkson-led short-term trips throughout the year.

 UNDERGRADUATE RESEARCH: Clarkson is a nationally recognized research university with focus areas in Healthy Global Solutions, Computational and Data-Enabled Discovery, Advanced Materials Development and Next Generation Medicine and Healthcare.
 Any undergraduate student who wants to perform research with a faculty member has the ability to do so.